DashboardCode/BsMultiSelect/README.md

 * focus for `isvalid`, focus for `isinvalid` effects (mixins)

-If your theme changes those variables, you need to update them on the plugin initialization.
+If your theme changes those variables, you need to update them on the plugin initialization (option 1).

 ````
           $("select[multiple='multiple']").bsMultiSelect({